Beginner's Guide to Linkers

 linker with a "-l" option followed by the name of the library, without

-prefix or extension (so "-lfred" will pick
+prefix or extension (so "-lfred

-up "libfred.a").
+up "libfred.a

-(Historically, a program called ranlib also
+(Historically, a program called ranlib

 used to be needed for static libraries, in order to build an index